sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

     x=Area/det(A)

-Now, for the parallelogram whose area is to be considered, the y co-ordinate changes to the value of first column of the transformation (as initially it was considered along **j hat** so unit length).
+Now, for the parallelogram whose area is to be considered, the y co-ordinate changes to the value of second column of the transformation (as initially it was considered along **j hat** so unit length).
 But, x co-ordinate of **s** was related to its original p[osition, which now changed to [4 2].
 Hence, in the area matrix we substitute [4 2] as its first column; else, the matrix is same as that of A.

 - Likewise y co-ordinate can be calculated.